plumbers-under-sink_westmountmag

 3. Peaceful enjoyment of the unit

-The tenant has the right to live in the unit in peace and enjoy the space.
+The tenant has the right to live in the unit in peace and have the ability to enjoy the space.
 The landlord cannot disturb the tenant unless there is either an emergency or by mutual agreement and for good reason with prior notice.

 ‘The tenant has the right to live in the unit in peace and enjoy the space.’